ci-lab-cz/easydock/README.md

 Features:
 - the major script `run_dock` supports docking with `vina` and `gnina` (`gnina` also supports `smina` and its custom scoring functions)
 - can be used as a command line utility or imported as a python module
+- input molecules are checked for salts and attempted to fix by SaltRemover
 - stereoisomers can be enumerated for unspecified chiral centers and double bonds
 - several protonation options: chemaxon and pkasolver (check notes below)
 - supports distributed computing using `dask` library